-There were several revisions made to the 2015-2016 General Fund original budget.
-The total revenue and other financing sources and expenditure and other financing uses budgets were amended and increased to \$886,578 and \$332,764, respectively.
-The increase in revenue was primarily due to an increase of 18 students over the original budget projection.
+There were several revisions made to the 2016-2017 General Fund original budget.
+The total revenue and other financing sources and expenditure and other financing uses budgets were amended and increased by \$106,500 and \$259,567, respectively.
+The increase in revenue was primarily due to additional special ed funding received for Medicaid and a payment received to offset Special Ed Director costs.
 Other revenues were adjusted upward to reflect the actual inflow of revenue received.
-Expenditures increased reflecting increases in staffing, 147c cost, and GSRP program cost.
+Expenditures increased reflecting additional costs in the added needs area (At Risk and Special Ed) and also in the pupil support area.
 In addition, other costs increased slightly reflecting an inflationary increase in educating the students of Central Montcalm Public School.